Manzini Sea Birds F.C.

 Manzini Sea Birds FC is an Eswatini football club based in Manzini.

 History

 The club was founded 1987.
 For most of its history, the Seabirds played in the Swazi First Division, but was promoted to the Premier League of Eswatini in 2012.

 In 2018, they won the First Division title to earn another top-flight promotion.
 Star forward Muzi Tsabedze tied for the league's top scorer and earned player of the year honors.

+The team finished second in the 2025–26 season, their highest league finish to date.

 Stadium

 The team plays its home matches at the 5000 capacity Mavuso Sports Centre.

 Notable players

 Below is a list of notable players who have earned international caps while playing with the club.